CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

   Type](images/new-application-cluster.png)

 ### 3.6 Start the cluster
-* Follow the proceedure in section 2 to start a new cluster base on this new cluster type.
+* Follow the procedure in section 2 to start a new cluster base on this new cluster type.
 * Log into the master node and verify that `/mnt/exports` is not a 1TB volume